kallazz/MakeWiz/README.md

 Usage: makewiz [OPTIONS] [COMMAND]

 Commands:
-  set-compiler <COMPILER_NAME>      Set the default compiler name set-executable <EXECUTABLE_NAME>  Set the default executable name default                           Show default values help                              Print this message or the help of the given subcommand(s)
+  set-compiler    Set the default compiler name set-executable  Set the default executable name default         Show default values help            Print this message or the help of the given subcommand(s)

 Options:
-  -c, --compiler <COMPILER_NAME>      Set the compiler name for THIS Makefile -e, --executable <EXECUTABLE_NAME>  Set the executable name for THIS Makefile -h, --help                          Print help
+  -c, --compiler <COMPILER_NAME>      Set the compiler name for this Makefile -e, --executable <EXECUTABLE_NAME>  Set the executable name for this Makefile -m, --math                          Add the math library(-lm) to this Makefile -t, --thread                        Add the thread library(-lpthread) to this Makefile -r, --crypto                        Add the crypto library(-lcrypto) to this Makefile
+      --cunit                         Add the CUnit library(-lcunit) to this Makefile --cppunit                       Add the CPPUnit library(-lcppunit) to this Makefile -h, --help                          Print help
   -V, --version                       Print version
 ```

-## Your feedback
+## 📣Your feedback
 If you have any questions, suggestions, or run into any issues, feel free to head over to the [Issues](https://github.com/kallazz/MakeWiz/issues) tab.
 Your feedback is very important to me.